Michigan Writ of Habeas Corpus Attorneys

 Generally, to obtain habeas corpus relief, a defendant must:

 The grounds for a petition are not defined by statute but are established under Michigan law.
 Because the purpose of the petition is to gain the release of an unlawfully detained person, the reasons that justify the writ are narrowly defined.
-Michigan appeals attorney Aaron Spolin discusses these reasons below in the Arguments that Justify the Defendant’s Immediate Release section.
+These reasons are discussed below in the Arguments that Justify the Defendant's Immediate Release section.

-To find out if there are grounds for a writ of habeas corpus in your case, contact Mr. Spolin and his legal team at Spolin Law P.C. at (310) 424-5816.
+To find out if there are grounds for a writ of habeas corpus in your case, contact SPCRC's Recommended Michigan Lawyers.

 1. What Is a Writ of Habeas Corpus?